cresplanex/bloader/loaders/index.md

 {: .note }
 > These functions are still developing and many of them are not yet implemented.

+This functionality is available through the [Event](./event.md) section.

+## Load Action

+By registering actions in the loader, you can define what you want to do by triggering specific flow events.

+{: .note }
+> These functions are still developing and many of them are not yet implemented.

-This functionality is available through the [Event](. /event.md) section.
+This functionality is available through the [Action](./action.md) section.

 ---